qvantel/orcd/README.md

 		VERSION # "Cassandra", or "grafana:4.1.1" or "backend:latest"
 ```
 ### Stop a docker container
-`$ docker rm NAME # Where name is the automatically created or manually chosen one.`
+`$ docker stop NAME # Where name is the automatically created or manually chosen one.`

 Unsure about the name?
 See List containers and check the name column

 ### Remove a docker container
+Requires the container to be stopped.
+See stopping a container to see how.

-`$ docker stop NAME # Where name is the automatically created or manually chosen one.`
+`$ docker rm NAME # Where name is the automatically created or manually chosen one.`

 Unsure about the name?
 See List containers and check the name column

 Configure HTTPS/SSH
 ======